fgarnier/Ocaml-nts/README.txt

 	)

  _ A pretty printer.

- _ A set of function that allows to extract a GraphViz .dot visual representation of a Numerical Transition System.
+ _ A set of functions that allow to extract a GraphViz .dot visual representation of a Numerical Transition System.

+ _ A set of functions and types that allows to analyse traces of numerical transitions systems :
+  We define some functions that allow to map traces back to the nts :
+ Full traces, as well as uncomplete traces -- traces where only calls, branching control flow operations and subsystem return are present, print trace enveloppe on .dot format.

+ We provide as well some utilities that allow to generate a Numerical transition system from a trace.
+This is usefull to check whether a trace or a counter example trace is satifiable using thirg party tool --e.g. flata or eldarica.

  _ Syntactic and type checking : Developpment in progress.

 To build and test the library :

- make -f makefileparser all
+ make  all

-The api can be genrated using the targer docgen of the aforementionned makefile.
+The api can be generated using the docgen targe of the aforementionned makefile.

- make -f makefileparser docgen
+make docgen

+Tools generated during the compilation time

 (c) Verimag 2012.
  For any question or remark, please write to florent dot garnier at imag dot fr